GrandGarcon/Complete_Cybersecurity_Path/README.md

 apart from the traditional verticals in the security (cloud audits , embedded systems security) , my foray into the web3 dapp development across EVM / non EVM ecosystems and adapting the diffrent  general concepts  concering the security practices in the traditional web2 world and how that can be integrated into the web3 ecosystem.

-Each of the folder defines the diffrent verticals into the
+Each of the folder defines the diffrent verticals into the  given IT stacks (either being from cloud native , or from the web3 ecosystem).